kmar/lethe/docs/index.md

 * no anonymous functions (lambdas)
 * no unions
 * no bitfields
-* no preprocessor (though it would be really handy for assert)
+* only a limited scoped macro preprocessor
 * no coroutines, just simple states that require manual support

 there's no plan to implement any of those, certainly not exceptions or garbage collection